-Covered Person means a person covered under the terms of the Group Policy and who is, duly enrolled as an Insured Employee or Insured Dependent under the Plan.
+Covered Person means a person covered under the terms of the enrollment provisions of the Health Plan Point of Service Evidence of Coverage, and who, in accordance with the provisions of the Group Policy, is duly enrolled as an Insured Employee or Insured Dependent under the Group Policy.
 Covered Person is sometimes referred to as "member".